 Andy Griggs then set out to find a new producer to help him celebrate and embrace his newfound musical freedom.

-A fellow co-writer at his publishing company Hori Pro, Frank Myers, helped him produce a couple of demos and Andy Griggs quickly recognised the chemistry the two began to have in the studio.
+Frank Myers, a fellow co-writer at his publishing company, Hori Pro, helped Andy Griggs to produce a couple of demos; Andy Griggs quickly recognised the chemistry the two began to have in the studio.

-Andy Griggs had always been a fan of Frank Myers' song-writing and the way that he produced demos.
-Andy and Frank wrote a couple of songs together and Frank produced them and Andy just fell in love with his production.
+Andy Griggs had always been a fan of Frank Myers‘ song-writing and the way that he produced demos.
+Andy Griggs and Frank Myers wrote a couple of songs together, and Frank Myers produced them and Andy just fell in love with his production.

 By the time Andy Griggs signed with Montage Music Group, Frank Myers was at the top of his list to produce his new album.